open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 ## Line of Sight

-Line of sight should be worked out for ships using only their bases, when looking through a model for line of sight the line is drawn from the base not "through the eyes" of the model.
+Line of sight should be worked out for ships using only their bases, when looking through a model for line of sight the line is drawn from the base:

+- If no line can be drawn between the attacking and targeted model's bases that intersects with obscuring terrain or another ship then the line of sight is clear.
+- If lines can be drawn that do intersect but some clear lines can be drawn the line of sight is obscured.
+- If no unobstructed lines can be drawn the line of sight is blocked.

 ## Terrain